acantril/learn-cantrill-io-labs/aws-pet-rekognition-ecr/02_LABINSTRUCTIONS/STAGE 2 - Create the ECR repository and build the Docker image.md

 The `<AWS Account ID>` is the ID of your AWS account.
 You can find it in the upper-right corner of the AWS console.

-Navigate to the list of ECR repositories and copy the URI of the repository that you just created.
-You should have something similar to this:

-`<AWS Account ID>.dkr.ecr.us-east-1.amazonaws.com/skynet-repo`

 Navigate to the EC2 console: https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:sort=instanceState

 Click `Instances` in the left menu.